writethedocs/www/docs/conf/au/2017/tickets.rst

 Ticket includes:

-* Entry to all events at the mini-conference
+* Entry to all activities at the event
 * Tea, coffee and snacks
 * Wifi throughout the event
 * Meeting lots of fantastic people in a spacious, inviting venue